Christian von Wernich: Career

-He became a chaplain of the Buenos Aires Province Police in the 1970s.
-The force was commanded by General Ramón Camps.
-This was during the military dictatorship known as National Reorganization Process (El proceso) (1976–1983), when the military and security forces took extreme actions to suppress political dissent in the country.
+Wernich became a chaplain of the Buenos Aires Provincial Police in the 1970s, at the time commanded by General Ramón Camps.
+Wernich served as chaplain during the military dictatorship known as the National Reorganization Process, when the military and security forces took extreme actions to suppress political dissent in Argentina.
 The period became known as the Dirty War, and the government was later held responsible for tens of thousands of forced disappearances, kidnappings, torture, and deaths of political prisoners, in addition to widespread attacks of rural insurgents, which was later assessed as genocide.
-Going beyond acting as a spiritual adviser to police and suspects, Wernich worked with the rank of Inspector in Miguel Etchecolatz's Direction of Investigations of the provincial police.
+Going beyond acting as a spiritual adviser to police and suspects, Wernich worked with the rank of Inspector in Miguel Etchecolatz's Direction of Investigations of the Provincial Police.

-Two years after the return of democracy in 1983, the government began to prosecute crimes under the dictatorship, in what was known as the Trial of the Juntas in 1985.
+Two years after the return of democracy in 1983, the government began to prosecute crimes under the dictatorship, in the so-called Trial of the Juntas in 1985.
 Wernich was among those accused of participation in the Dirty War, and collaborating in the torture of political prisoners.
 He declared that he was innocent.
-Action against those involved in the military dictatorship was discontinued after Congress passed the 1986 Ley de Punto Final, intended to "draw a line" under all that had happened until then.
+Action against those involved in the military dictatorship was discontinued after National Congress passed the so-called Full Stop Law in 1986, intending to "draw a line" over all that had happened until then.

 The country struggled to restore democratic institutions and rule of law.
-In 1991, President Carlos Saúl Menem pardoned Ramón Camps and other high-ranking leaders who had been convicted in the 1985 trial, setting off waves of protest.
-In 2003 Congress repealed the 1986 Ley de Punto Final.
-(In a court challenge, the Argentine Supreme Court ruled in 2005 that the law was unconstitutional.)
+In 1991, President Carlos Saúl Menem pardoned Camps and other high-ranking leaders who had been convicted in the 1985 trial, setting off waves of protest.
+In 2003 the National Congress repealed the 1986 Full Stop Law.
+(In a court challenge, the Supreme Court of Argentina ruled in 2005 that the law was unconstitutional.)

 In 2003 the government re-opened prosecution of cases of crimes against humanity committed during the Dirty War.
-La Plata Federal Judge Arnaldo Corazza gathered testimony from witnesses who placed von Wernich at three illegal detention centers (Puesto Vasco, Coti Martínez and Pozo de Quilmes).
+La Plata Federal Judge Arnaldo Corazza gathered testimony from witnesses who placed Wernich at three illegal detention centers (Puesto Vasco, Coti Martínez and Pozo de Quilmes).
 He ordered the priest's arrest on 25 September 2003, after Wernich was discovered hiding in the Chilean seaside town of El Quisco under the assumed name of "Christian González".
 He was working as a priest, having returned to Argentina after earlier escaping to Chile.